Deep Springs College: Curriculum

-Deep Springs involves students working on tasks in the nearby ranch including "cooking, cleaning, gardening, milking cows, saddling horses, herding cattle, moving hay, butchering chickens, wiring cables, sorting library books, and fixing vehicles" with the academic curriculum dedicated wholly to the liberal arts such as Ancient Greek, philosophy, political science, and literature.
-Classes are taught by a long-term faculty—the president, dean, and chairs of the natural science and humanities department—and a division of visiting professors and scholars which make up the short-term faculty, neither of which may hold tenure.
+Deep Springs involves students working on tasks in the on-campus ranch, farm, and boarding house, including "cooking, cleaning, gardening, milking cows, saddling horses, herding cattle, moving hay, butchering chickens, wiring cables, sorting library books, and fixing vehicles" with the academic curriculum dedicated wholly to the liberal arts such as Ancient Greek, philosophy, political science, and literature.
+Classes are taught by a long-term faculty—the president, dean, and chairs of the natural science and humanities department—and a division of visiting professors and scholars which make up the short-term faculty, neither of which may hold tenure at the College proper.
 Undergraduates work a minimum of 20 hours a week, rotating tasks while also studying for their classes.

 Students attend classes during the morning and spend the afternoon working on the ranch.
-Though the majority of learning is loosely regulated and done mainly through informal discussions, there are two required courses: freshman composition and public speaking.
+Though the majority of learning is cooperatively determined between professors and students, taking the form of both in-class seminars and outside of the classroom reading groups and discussions, there are two required courses: freshman composition and public speaking.
 After graduation, approximately two-thirds of the student body transfer to an Ivy League university or another similarly ranked institution, with a substantial portion going on to attend Cornell University, Brown University or the University of California, Berkeley.

-Self-governance is a critical part of the Deep Springs educational program.
-Students hold decision-making authority in determinations about admissions, curriculum, and faculty hiring.
-Every student serves on one of four standing committees during their time as a student: Applications (ApCom), Curriculum (CurCom), Communications (ComCom) or Review and Reinvitations (RCom).
-The Communications Committee (ComCom) was created in the early 1990s and charged with shaping the policies that define the college's relations with the world at large.